 When Classic City High School opened in 2003 to support students needing a small, personalized setting, I was among the inaugural teachers on staff.
 This was a great opportunity to help struggling students achieve diplomas and be more successful post-high school.
 After teaching American government and economics there for seven years, I became principal, a position I held for four years, continuing to make outreach to students and families a priority.
 My Friday afternoons often involved visits to neighborhoods throughout Athens to encourage students that had been frequently absent to return to class.

-In my current position at Foothills Education Charter High School, the regional public evening high school, I am able to provide a place for even more students to succeed, as the Regional Director for Student Services.
-In this role, I provide training and support to Counselors, Social Workers, Mentors, and related staff at each of our ten sites in Athens and the surrounding area, supporting nearly 1500 students.
-My position there includes work with high school students in three state prisons, where students have an opportunity to earn diplomas and turn their lives around.
+Following that role, I moved to the position of regional director for Student Services at Foothills Education Charter High School, the regional public evening high school, a place for even more students to succeed.
+In this role, I provided training and support to counselors, social workers, mentors, and related staff at ten sites in Athens and the surrounding area, supporting nearly 1500 students.
+My position there included work with high school students in three state prisons, where students have an opportunity to earn diplomas and turn their lives around.

-In 2006, after years of interest in national and local politics, I ran for, and was elected to, the District 9 County Commission seat.
-I am now in my third term in office, where supporting public health and safety, making Athens a more aesthetically and economically attractive place, and providing an opportunity for even greater support of families have been my priorities.
-The accomplishments page of this website highlights the critical work I have done in this position.
+In 2006, after years of interest in national and local politics, I ran for, and was elected to, the District 9 County Commission seat, then was rewarded by you to my first term as Mayor, where supporting public health and safety, making Athens a more aesthetically and economically attractive place, and providing an opportunity for even greater support of families have been my priorities.
+The Issues page of this website highlights the critical work I have done in these elected positions.

-In my free time, I enjoy gardening, carpentry, cooking, reading, listening to music, and the warmth, kindness, and camaraderie found living in Athens.
-I am beyond lucky to have the company of my wife Andrea Griffith Girtz, and our son Noah (five years old – where does the time go?), and the comfort of our home on Pulaski Street.
-I look forward to seeing the blessings of our lives extended to every family in Athens.
+In my free time, I enjoy gardening, carpentry, cooking, reading, walking and listening to podcasts and music (sometimes with a trash picker in hand), and the warmth, kindness, and camaraderie found living in Athens.
+I am beyond lucky to have the company of my wife Andrea Griffith Girtz, and our son Noah, and the comfort of our home on Pulaski Street.
+My key desire is that the blessings of our lives are extended to every family in Athens.